shalin-rahman/real-world-oop/README.md

 ---

 *This case study demonstrates that the best code emerges when we deeply understand the real-world problems we're solving.
 Object-Oriented Programming isn't just a technical paradigm—it's a way of thinking that mirrors how we naturally organize complex systems in the real world.*

+""" Code Note:
+> "The repository code likely implements a more comprehensive real business workflow.
+But in this document, highlighted the key conceptual similarities"